 The MAGIX Rescue Your Videotapes package is a good option, though not cheap at £39.99 (despite seeming a good deal because of the hugely inflated RRP).
-But it comes with everything you need to make this process as easy as possible, so you don't have to worry about buying any other equipment to make it all happen.
+But it comes with everything you need to make this process as easy as possible, so you don't have to worry about buying any other equipment.

-The software that comes with the package is very user friendly, and allows you to enhance the quality of the audio and video should you so wish.
+The software is very easy to use and will attempt to enhance the quality of the audio and video.
 It will give you real-time playback of your video tape, so you can customise the experience as you wish.

 The website has a tutorial page as well, so if you're stuck then you can follow one of the simple guides to get you going again.

 There are cheaper methods of making this conversion, and one option is to buy or use a VHS/DVD combo player (again widely available new and second hand, even though they're largely obsolete) since most of these will let you record from VHS directly to a DVD which can then be 'ripped' to a digital file on your laptop if that's what you want.

 A similar solution is to connect the video output on a VHS player to the video input of a DVD recorder.
 For this you'll need an A/V cable - either Scart, or a cable with composite video and RCA (phono) audio connectors.

 If you don’t have a DVD recorder then your PC will provide the means of digitising your VHS tapes and, optionally, burning it to a DVD.
 However, you will need some additional video capture hardware and its associated software.

 Since image quality really isn’t an issue with VHS tapes (i.e. it's inherently poor) issues such as price, ease-of-use, reliability and quality of the support will be the main issues you should consider when choosing software.
 Since these aspects aren’t immediately obvious, try to look at some reviews first.
 Converters cost around £20 for something like this USB capture dongle from Amazon.